rps-1412/Mini-Language-Compiler-Using-Lexical-and-Syntax-Analysis-with-Smart-Error-Explanation/README.md

        └── index.html
 ```

+---

 ## ▶️ How to Run

-1. Install dependencies:
+### 1️⃣ Install Dependencies

 ```
 pip install flask
 ```

-2. Run the application:
+### 2️⃣ Run Application

 ```
 python app.py
 ```

-3. Open browser and go to:
+### 3️⃣ Open in Browser

 ```
 http://127.0.0.1:5000/
 ```

+---

-## 📊 Output
+## 📊 Output Includes

-* Tokens list
+* ✅ Tokens List
-* Syntax errors (if any)
+* ✅ Syntax Errors (if any)
-* Parse tree
+* ✅ Parse Results
+* ✅ Symbol Table

+---

+## 💡 Working

+1. User inputs code in the web interface
+2. Lexer breaks code into tokens
+3. Parser checks syntax rules
+4. Errors are detected and explained
-* Symbol table
+5. Symbol table stores identifiers

+---

+## 🎯 Applications

+* Compiler Design Learning
+* Educational Tools
+* Code Analysis Systems

+---

-## 🎯 Conclusion
+## ⭐ Conclusion

-This project demonstrates the working of a compiler front-end including lexical and syntax analysis along with a web interface for better visualization.
+This project demonstrates the working of a **compiler front-end**, including lexical and syntax analysis, integrated with a web-based interface for better usability.